speechbrain/speechbrain/recipes/CommonVoice/LM/README.md

 # Traing KenLM
-This folder contains recipes for training kenLm ngram model for the CommonVoice Dataset.
+This folder contains recipes for training the kenLm n-gram model for the CommonVoice Dataset.
 Using Wav2Vec2 in combination with a language model can yield a significant improvement, especially when the model was trained on only 10 minutes of transcribed audio.
 This is a guide to explain how one can create an n-gram language model and combine it with an existing fine-tuned Wav2Vec2,